Lebogang95/Flutter-Custom-Widgets/README.md

 ### iOS

 To run the iOS project you need a Macbook with the latest version of Xcode installed as well as Android Studio.
+In addition you will need to setup the Flutter environment.
 In the future there will be a Test Flight link.